 Over time, lead generation services will begin to play a bigger role in helping the public find a qualified attorney online.
 When using a pay per lead service, the attorney has to decide whether to trust the lead generation company with their law firm's reputation.
 Many attorneys complain about lead generation services because they have little control over:

 Some pay per lead programs provide exclusive leads and others distribute their leads to more than one attorney at once.
 When the leads are distributed to more than one attorney, the attorneys might compete with one another to land the lead.

-The biggest program with pay per lead providers is that even when they get a quality lead, they often have a problem determining the location and category for the lead so that it goes to the right attorney or group of attorneys.
+The biggest problem for the pay per lead providers is that even when it has a quality lead, the model often has a hard time determining the location and category for the lead so that it goes to the right attorney or group of attorneys.

-Attorneys also complain that paying for leads is more expensive than other forms of online advertising including:
+Attorneys also complain that paying for leads is more expensive than paying for other forms of online advertising including:

-Bar associations in several states, including Pennsylvania, New York, and New Jersey, argued that on-demand service providers like Avvo, LegalZoom and Rocket Lawyer provided services that violated ethics rules around fee-splitting and referrals.
+Bar associations in several states, including Pennsylvania, New York, and New Jersey, argued that on-demand service providers like Avvo, LegalZoom, and Rocket Lawyer provided services that might violate ethics rules concerning fee-splitting and referrals.

 The New Jersey Committee on Attorney Advertising issued an opinion that "pay per lead" ads for lawyers were not inherently unethical, but must nevertheless conform to professional standards.
 In other words, the New Jersey bar rules on advertisements already prohibit ads that are false or misleading, create unreasonable expectations, or result in an impermissible fee sharing arrangement.

 The Federal Trade Commission (FTC) encourages competition in the licensed professions, including the legal profession.
 The FTC has "expertise is the analysis of the competitive implications of regulatory restrictions on advertising in the professions."
 See FTC's Comments on a Request for Ethics Opinion Regarding Online Attorney Matching Programs.